xiaoxianyu-office/mm/Skills/Targeters.md

 Target Limits
 -------------

 All entity targeters also support target limits (as of v4.5).
-With this you can limit how many things you target, including the order in which they are selected.
+With this you can limit how many entities are targeted, including the order in which they are selected.

 This is done with the options:

 -   limit=#
 -   sort=X

-Lets say you want your ability to only target the 2 nearest players within 30 yards.
-To do this, you'd simply set the limit 2 to and sort by
+Lets say you want your ability to only target the 2 nearest players within 30 blocks.
+To do this, you'd simply set the limit 2 to and sort by nearest:
-nearest:

 -   **@PlayersInRadius{r=30;limit=2;sort=NEAREST}**

-Currently sort can have the following values:
+Currently, sort can have the following values:

 -   NONE *(usually sorts by how long the entity has existed)*
 -   RANDOM